Shen-Language/shen-sources/doc/port-upgrades.md

 **Optimisation Opportunities**

   - Port may wish to take this `shen.initialise` function, remove it in its default form and build out the individual statements somehow.
+  - Compilation/loading process can be simplified as load order is no longer important.

 ### Dynamic Code Expansion